mwelzl/draft-iccrg-pacing/draft-welzl-iccrg-pacing.md

 ## QUIC BBR implementations

 Pacing capability is expected in QUIC senders.
-While standard QUIC congestion control {{RFC9002}} is based on TCP NewReno, which does not include pacing, QUIC congestion control requires either pacing or some other burst limitation (section 7.7 of {{RFC9002}}).
+While standard QUIC congestion control {{RFC9002}} is based on TCP Reno, which is not defined to include pacing (but also does not prohibit it), QUIC congestion control requires either pacing or some other burst limitation ({{Section 7.7 of RFC9002}}).
 BBR congestion control implementations are common in QUIC stacks, and pacing is integral to BBR, so this document focuses on it.

 Pacing in QUIC stacks commonly involves: